Jothsa/JothsaSite/docs/style.md

 # Formatting

 Spaces shall be used instead of tabs with a width of 2.
 Single quotes shall be used when possible.
 Notable exceptions include html attributes and json files.
-Trailing commas shall follow the es5 syntax.
+Trailing commas shall be used whenever possible.
 Semicolons shall be used whenever possible.

 ### Naming